 Do you know how to market your gift baskets so your beautiful designs are sold to individuals and corporations?
 This article explains how to market effectively.

 Marketing is the one and only way to put your gift baskets into the hands of paying customers.
 That’s been true since the first gift basket was advertised in a women’s magazine in the early 1900s.
 The gift was made for a baby, and the photograph included everything a newborn needed in its first months of life.

 Today, as you start your business, you have lots of options for marketing, well beyond but also including magazine advertising.
-The methods you choose depend on whom you believe is the best person or type of business that will buy.
+The methods you choose depend on whom you believe is the best individual person or type of corporate professional who will buy.

 Start with a basic profile

 It’s important to first create a profile of your buyer, a basic task that’s outlined in the book, How to Start a Home-Based Gift Basket Business.
 Without knowing all about the people and places that will buy, you’ll attempt to sell gift baskets to anyone, and that’s not a wise plan.
 I know this fact well, as I didn’t recognize the need to create a profile and wasted time trying to sell to everyone regardless of gender and age.

 How do you figure out who or what goes into the profile?
 Think back about the reason you started a gift basket business.
 How did you come to the conclusion that gift baskets are what people want?